Skip to content

 The treatment itself is straightforward and is designed to be as comfortable as possible.
 The goal of the therapy is to help calm and reset your immune system.
 To do this, we introduce the healthy, new stem cells into your body through a simple intravenous (IV) infusion.
 You can relax in our clinic while the IV drip delivers the cells directly into your bloodstream, where they can begin their work of reducing inflammation and promoting your body’s natural repair mechanisms.
 The entire process is non-surgical and minimally invasive.

-Step 4: Recovery and Follow-Up Care
+Step 4: After Your Treatment: Recovery and Care

 Your care doesn’t end when the infusion is over.
 Since autoimmune conditions require ongoing attention, we are committed to your long-term success.
 Our medical staff will schedule regular check-ins with you at one, three, six, nine, and twelve months after your treatment.
 These follow-up appointments allow us to monitor your progress, see how you’re feeling, and make any adjustments to your care plan.
 This continuous support is a crucial part of the process, ensuring you get the most out of your therapy and feel supported every step of the way.